ottogroup/pixaris/README.md

 The following steps will guide you through setting up and running your first image generation experiment with Pixaris.

-1.  **Load Your Data Set:** Define a `DatasetLoader` to manage your input images, masks, and other data required by your image generation workflow.
+1.  **Create and Load Your Data Set:** Define a `DatasetLoader` to manage your input images, masks, and other data required by your image generation workflow.

 2.  **Set Up Image Generation:** Configure a `Generator` to handle the actual image generation process.
 Pixaris provides pre-built generators, e.g. for ComfyUI (`ComfyGenerator`) and Flux (`FluxFillGenerator`).